Melt the Ice

 Besides the feminine burden of upholding it and a host of other common human frailties, the myth of male domination rests on the brute power of the male form and the ability of a man to hold a woman down, to take the time to put his hand over her mouth, or tower over her with his fists balled, or to quote scripture at her about her wifely duties or to yell and bluster in the face of accountability before a judiciary committee.
 Ad Infinitum.

-The GOP and many who claim Christ as their great Saviour (as did my father at the time he declared me wholly responsible for all the actions of a male towards me) rely on the myth of the work of the Cross as one that requires nothing more than that you accept it.
+The GOP and many who claim Christ as their great Saviour (as did my father at the time he declared me wholly responsible for all the actions of a male towards me) rely on the work of the Cross as one that requires nothing more than that you accept it.
 And from there?
 Well, much like the t and c club, you’re a member.
 You can do anything except challenge the paradigm.
 If you’re a woman, forget it.
 You can’t do anything.
 There are only certain things and only in certain ways especially if you have had a child.
 This slice of “Christianity” doesn’t actually possess a moral compass apart from the paradigm that upholds the myth.
 You must not challenge the paradigm.
 That is their great “morality” and they believe in it fully.

 I watched Dr. Ford yesterday and was simultaneously grieved, devastated and beyond thrilled that someone would embody such power and courage in the face of that myth.
 And that Anita Hill did this very thing years ago enduring the violation and ridicule, that we are still right here enrages me.